Nikhil-Sorout/Deliveroo/readme.md

 - Navigate to the frontend directory: `cd ../frontend`
 - Install frontend dependencies: `npm install`
 - Start the frontend development server: `npm start`
+- Make sure to update the IPv4 address of your local machine in helper.js

 ## Usage